mikebaldi/Idle-Champions/ReadMe.txt

 6. Set your Modron core to reset on the boss after the zones you farm Briv stacks.
 E.g. if you want to farm stacks on z26-29 reset on z30.
 7. Load adventure.
 8. Press F2 to start.
 If F2 is pressed after level 1 you may need to manually level champions for the first run.
+9. If you are using the avoid bosses toggle, set 'e' formation to match your speed team minus Briv.
+10. If you are having issues after the script restarts the game consider increasing the Open Process and Get Address variables under the restart section of user settings.
+If problems persist, consider disabling restarting by setting the restarting variables to 0.

 If you find anything working not as intended, please look for me in #scripting channel of the official Idlen Champions discord.
 Thanks.